 - For the Tomato and Feta:

 - 10 ounces mini plum Marzano tomatoes, quartered

 - 1/2 small red onion, cut in half, sliced into half moons then sliced in half again

 - 1 lemon, juiced and strained

 - good couple pinches each coarse kosher salt and cracked black pepper

-- Brush each flatbread with some olive oil all around the circumference then sprinkle on the zaatar.
-Bake flatbread zaatar at 350 degrees for around 5-8 minutes until softened and warmed through.
-Top flatbreads with Tomato Feta salad, slices of lamb, finishing with fresh basil and mint strips.
+- Brush each flatbread with olive oil then sprinkle across the zaatar, bake flatbread at 350 degrees for around 5-8 minutes until softened and warmed through

 - Top flatbreads with Tomato Feta salad, slices of lamb, finish topping with fresh basil and mint strips